nsping13/GAN-Steerability-without-optimization/README.md

 Great circle | 'greatin'
 Small circle | 'smallin'

-For your conveneint we are also sharing multiple functions for extracting directions and for walks.
+For your conveneint we uploaded separate modules for directions and walks.
+Please see modules.py.

 ## Running examples